lightyears1998/a-cycle-godot/docs/developer.md

 # For Developer

+## Compile / Build

+The project leverages some GDExtension add-ons.
+Those add-ons should be compiled from [source](https://github.com/lightyears1998/a-cycle-gdextension-source).

 ## Architecture

+### Autoloads

 We use a lot autoloads in this project.

 If we group the autoloads in the same category into a node, it's going to reduce the number of autoload nodes at the top level.
-Howerver, if we do so, it breaks the type hinting in GDScript and it sounds a bit anti-pattern.
+However, if we do so, it breaks the type hinting in GDScript and it sounds a bit anti-pattern.
 So we will stick to top level autoloads.

 ---

-## Similar projects:
+## Similar projects

 - <https://github.com/Mad-Cookies-Studio/mad-productivity>